itsdalmo/dotfiles/README.md

   - `Sound > Show volume in menu bar`
   - `Bluetooth > Show Bluetooth in menu bar`
   - Enable "stacks" on the desktop.
-  - Show battery percentage.
-  - Hide input menu.
-- Open and configure `cinch` to start on boot.
+- Open and configure `cinch`/`sensiblesidebuttons` to start on boot.
-- Open VS Code, install [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) and configure it with personal access token (with `gist` scope) to sync.
 - Transfer `.aws/config` and add new credentials with `aws-vault add <jump-profile-name>`.
 - Finish setting up GPG as described [here](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html).